ZewoGraveyard/Router/README.md

 }
 ```

-It's that simple!
+That's it!
 All we have to do now is put the code in an extension to `RouterBuilder` and the code snippet at the beginning of the section will work as expected.

 ### Injecting Custom Matchers
-In some (rare) cases, you may want to add functionality to the matching part of the router.
-For example, what if you want to denote parameters with `<param>` instead of `:param`, or split on `.` instead of `/` (like slack's api)?
+In some (rare) cases, you may want to add functionality to the matching component of the router.
+For example, what if you want to denote parameters with `<param>` instead of `:param`, or split on `.` instead of `/` (like Slack's API)?
 Or, more likely, what if you want to match routes based on a regular expression instead of something static?
 To allow this kind of behavior, you can inject your own `RouteMatcher` into the `Router` upon initialization, like so:

 ```swift
 let router = Router(matcher: SomeSpecialMatcher.Self)